 Rolf Potts describes vagabonding as “the act of leaving behind the orderly world to travel independently for an extended period of time” and “a deliberate way of living that makes freedom to travel possible.”

 So simply put, vagabonding is the act of choosing experiences and travel adventures over working away your life for material things.
-It’s not throwing all caution away and going into the Wild to face grizzly bears and poisonous plants alone — of course, that is always an option; however, vagabonding is simply a matter of realigning your priorities in life.
+It’s not throwing all caution away and going into the Wild to face grizzly bears and poisonous plants alone — of course, that is always an option.
+Vagabonding is simply a matter of realigning your priorities in life so that travel is possible.

-You can spend $20K on a new car, or keep driving the one that you have which runs fine.
-Sure, a new car would be fun and smell good, but in a few years it will wear out just as well.
+You can spend $20K on a new car, or keep driving the one you have that runs fine.
+Sure, a new car would be fun and smell good, but in a few years it will wear out just as they always do.
 Or you could take that same amount of money (a small fortune by budget travel standards) and literally go around the world gaining life experience and memories that will shape you into a new person.
 Unlike plasma screen televisions and clothes from the mall, life experiences never wear out, go away, rust, get stolen, or go out of style.
 After the initial investment, life experience is yours forever.

 Why not wait for retirement to enjoy life?

 In other words: live for now.
 There is no guarantee that you will have the finances or health by retirement age to do the things that you want to do.
-This does not mean that we should not prepare some for the future, but do not get stuck in the cycle of working to buy things to distract you from working in the first place!
+This does not mean that we should not prepare some for the future, but don’t get stuck in the cycle of working to buy iToys and things to distract you from working in the first place!

 What if I do not have the money?